marizethpb/8-Week-SQL-Challenge/Case Study 1: Dany's Diner/sql_scripts.md

 ## 1. What is the total amount each customer spent at the restaurant?
-To answer this question, I did left join on the sales and product table to get the price of products on customer's transaction.
-I then sum the price of each product for each customer as each row is one transaction, one product only.
+To answer this question, I did inner join on the sales and product table to get the price of products on customers' transactions.
+I then summed the price of each product for every customer as each row is one transaction, one product only.

     SELECT customer_id
     	,sum(price) AS total_spending
     FROM dannys_diner.sales AS sales
-    LEFT JOIN dannys_diner.menu using (product_id)
+    INNER JOIN dannys_diner.menu using (product_id)
     GROUP BY customer_id
     ORDER BY total_spending DESC;